sebs-code/sebs-website/site/content/calculating-easter-with-python.md

 2010-04-04
 ```

-The function also has an argument, where you can specific the type of Easter calculation you would like:
+The function also has an argument, where you can specify the type of Easter calculation you would like:

 1 = Easter Julian
 2 = Easter Orthodox